 A tale of two tiny towns: Weabonga and Nundle

-There are two tiny historical villages up in the hills behind Tamworth.
+There are two tiny historic villages up in the hills behind Tamworth.
 One is called Weabonga and is only accessible by a dirt road.
 The other is called Nundle and has a few more people, an operational pub and a pool (!).

 Weabonga is where my Grandmother was born.
 It is where my Great Grandmother died of a heart attack at 52 after giving birth to 14 children.
 It is where my best friend Mel’s Dad still lives in the old police station, opposite the house my grandmother grew up in.

 Weabonga is home to pure darkness and pure silence, two very rare commodities.
-It is also home to bikie-run speed labs, the odd marijuana crop and at least one eccentric old rifle-totin’ lady (the latter is my dementia-suffering Great Aunt Betty who is living proof that not all old ladies are sweet).
+It is also home to bikie-operated speed labs, the odd marijuana crop and at least one eccentric rifle-totin’ lady (the latter is my dementia-suffering Great Aunt Betty who is living proof that not all old ladies are sweet).

 The other place I was lucky enough to visit was the ultimate country party venue, The Dag Sheep Station.
 Located about five minutes down the road from the legendary Nundle pub, Mel’s Dad held his 60th birthday party here.